-Teaching my online class Meeting Notes Made Easy, I have heard many note-takers complain.
+Teaching Meeting Notes Made Easy, I have heard many note-takers complain.
 They say that they could take better meeting notes and minutes if the meetings they attended were managed better.
 Because of my experience in meetings, I know they are correct.

-Those seven tips--expanded with examples--appear in the newsletter article.
+Those six tips–expanded with examples–appear in the course article, along with other tips and strategies.
 Readers contributed the tips below.

 From Diane Bishop, the chief's secretary, Perrysburg Police Division, Perrysburg, Ohio: